tweithoener/minimalistic-howtos/ups-monitoring-with-nut.md

 then restart client and server

     service nut-server restart
     service nut-client restart

 ### Setup SSL

-Create yourself a certificate in a NSS certificate database.
-In the following you will need the certificate nick (-n Argument in certutil commands) and the location of the certificate database plus the passphrase.
-[Check this HowTo](https://github.com/tweithoener/minimalistic-howtos/blob/master/certificates-and-ca-with-libnss3-tools.md).
+Create a certificate in a NSS certificate database.
+Remeber the location of the certificate database (here /etc/nut/cert_db) and the passphrase (topsecret).
 Certificate CN and certificate nick in db should be host's ip address (10.100.2.32 in this example).
+[Check this HowTo](https://github.com/tweithoener/minimalistic-howtos/blob/master/certificates-and-ca-with-libnss3-tools.md)

 Get owner and permissions straight: